Soil: Studies of soil fertility

 As chemistry developed, it was applied to the investigation of soil fertility.
 The French chemist Antoine Lavoisier showed in about 1778 that plants and animals must combust oxygen internally to live.
 He was able to deduce that most of the 165 lb weight of Van Helmont's willow tree derived from air.
 It was the French agriculturalist Jean-Baptiste Boussingault who by means of experimentation obtained evidence showing that the main sources of carbon, hydrogen and oxygen for plants were air and water, while nitrogen was taken from soil.
 Justus von Liebig in his book Organic chemistry in its applications to agriculture and physiology (published 1840), asserted that the chemicals in plants must have come from the soil and air and that to maintain soil fertility, the used minerals must be replaced.
 Liebig nevertheless believed the nitrogen was supplied from the air.
 The enrichment of soil with guano by the Incas was rediscovered in 1802, by Alexander von Humboldt.
-This led to its mining and that of Chilean nitrate and to its application to soil in the United States and Europe after 1840.
+This led to guano mining and that of Chilean nitrate and to its application to soil in the United States and Europe after 1840.

 The work of Liebig was a revolution for agriculture, and so other investigators started experimentation based on it.
 In England John Bennet Lawes and Joseph Henry Gilbert worked in the Rothamsted Experimental Station, founded by the former, and (re)discovered that plants took nitrogen from the soil, and that salts needed to be in an available state to be absorbed by plants.
 Their investigations also produced the superphosphate, consisting in the acid treatment of phosphate rock.
 This led to the invention and use of salts of potassium (K) and nitrogen (N) as fertilizers.
 Ammonia generated by the production of coke was recovered and used as fertiliser.
 Finally, the chemical basis of nutrients delivered to the soil in manure was understood and in the mid-19th century chemical fertilisers were applied.
 However, the dynamic interaction of soil and its life forms was still not understood.

 In 1856, J. Thomas Way discovered that ammonia contained in fertilisers was transformed into nitrate, and twenty years later Robert Warington proved that this transformation was done by living organisms.
 In 1890 Sergei Winogradsky announced he had found the bacteria responsible for this transformation.

 It was known that certain legumes could take up nitrogen from the air and fix it to the soil but it took the development of bacteriology towards the end of the 19th century to lead to an understanding of the role played in nitrogen fixation by bacteria.
 The symbiosis of bacteria and leguminous roots, and the fixation of nitrogen by the bacteria, were simultaneously discovered by the German agronomist Hermann Hellriegel and the Dutch microbiologist Martinus Beijerinck.

 Crop rotation, mechanisation, chemical and natural fertilisers led to a doubling of wheat yields in western Europe between 1800 and 1900.